erichards52/Master-Project/stepTwo_Benchmark/dBScripts/CLARK/dbCreationScripts/README.md

 ## Custom Database Creation
 BEFORE CREATING YOUR OWN DATABASE YOU MUST WIPE THE OLD ONE FROM EXISTENCE.
 THIS CAN BE DONE BY RUNNING THE COMMAND `sh clean.sh` FROM THE ORIGINAL CLARK DIRECTORY.

-If the user wishes to create their own custom database, they merely need to change/add/remove the following code in HumanBacteriaRat.py
+If the user wishes to create their own custom database, they merely need to run `./resetCustomDB.sh` and change/add/remove the following code in HumanBacteriaRat.py

 ```
 print('Downloading <$ANY> genomes'+'\n')